9.1 General context

 - raising the awareness of the Estonian public, particularly younger people, concerning development cooperation and humanitarian aid, as well as global development problems.

-Although the strategy ends in 2020 according to the program document, the activities are implemented until 2023.
+Although the strategy ends in 2020, according to the programme document, the activities are to be implemented until 2023.

-According to the study about global issues and values in schools, young people were more aware of two global issues in 2016: poverty and refugees.
+According to the study about global issues and values in schools, young people were most aware of two global issues in 2016: poverty and refugees.
 The number of students claiming that it is important to put Estonian issues in a global context in order to understand them has dropped significantly.
-In 2020, OECD published the last part of the PISA research of 2018, which was called "Are students ready to thrive in an interconnected world?".
+In 2020, the OECD published the last part of the PISA research of 2018, which was called "Are students ready to thrive in an interconnected world?".
 Based on these results, the Ministry of Education and Research in cooperation with the Education and Youth Board published a report "Is the Estonian young person a world citizen?"
-(Kas Eesti noor on maailmakodanik?) that brought out that young people are quite aware of the world's global issues.
-The topics they were most aware of were the equality of men and women and climate change.
-Compared to the study conducted in 2016, poverty also came out in the TOP 7 topics.
+(Kas Eesti noor on maailmakodanik?) revealing that young people are quite aware of global issues.
+The most prominent topics were the equality of men and women and climate change.
+Compared to the study conducted in 2016, poverty also came out in the top 7 topics.

-The Ministry of Environment has commissioned regular surveys on environmental awareness of the population, which are representative of population 15-74 years old.
-The most recent survey (2018) indicates that young people (15-19 years old) give the highest evaluation to the condition of the environment in Estonia, they assess their environmental awareness to be somewhat lower and they are more actively taking part in activities connected with environmental issues compared to other age groups.
-The previous study was conducted in 2016 that showed the same results.
+The Ministry of Environment has commissioned regular surveys on the environmental awareness of the population, which are representative of population aged 15-74 years old.
+The most recent survey (2018) indicates that young people (15-19 years old) gave the highest evaluation to the condition of the environment in Estonia, assess their environmental awareness to be somewhat lower and are more active in activities connected with environmental issues compared to other age groups.
+The previous study was conducted in 2016 showed the same results.

-In 2020, the Ministry of Education and Research and Ministry of Foreign Affairs in cooperation with Estonian and foreign experts introduced a report "Global Education in Estonia", which also showed a growing trend of young people being interested in climate change.
-There are more and more groups of young people protesting against the lack of national efforts in combatting climate change.
+In 2020, the Ministry of Education and Research and Ministry of Foreign Affairs in cooperation with Estonian and foreign experts introduced a report "Global Education in Estonia", which also showed a growing trend towards young people being interested in climate change.
+There are more and more groups of young people protesting against the lack of national efforts in combating climate change.

 Summary research on youth work and global issues in Estonia indicates that youth organizations have a positive interest in global issues.
-Respondents of the online survey claimed that the most interesting topics in global issues are intercultural dialogue (79% of the respondents), access to education (75%), sustainable development (70%), human rights and discrimination (62%).
-According to the study, organizations show high interest in developing the knowledge, skills, and attitudes connected with global education, however, Estonian youth and youth organization members are not accustomed to think about global issues or to link local issues to global problems.
+Respondents to the online survey claimed that the most interesting topics in global issues were intercultural dialogue (79% of the respondents), access to education (75%), sustainable development (70%) and human rights and discrimination (62%).
+According to the study, organizations show a high level of interest in developing the knowledge, skills, and attitudes connected with global education, however; Estonian youth and youth organization members are not accustomed to think about global issues or link local issues to global problems.